MCDevKit/cmcc-docs/readme.md

-# Official docs for CommandLang
+# Official docs for MCDevKit tools